How To Remove Snow From a Pool Cover

 Why You Need To Remove Snow From Your Pool Cover

-Removing the snow after a heavy snowfall can help preserve your cover and prevent damage, particularly to an above ground pool.
+The main reason you need to remove snow from your pool cover is simply because of the weight.
 Snow weighs a lot and can add hundreds of pounds to the top of your winter pool cover.
 If the cover isn’t floating or frozen to the water’s surface, it won’t last long under that kind of pressure.

 You can’t judge the weight based on the appearance of the snow.
 One inch of wet, heavy snow can weigh several times more than one inch of fluffy powder.
 Plan on removing all of it and avoiding the guesswork.